 Project Plan vs Project Management Plan

-Whether your organization undertakes a small or a large project, it’s important to know that a project can not be performed without a proper and complete plan.
-Systematical and precise planning makes easier to track the performance.
-In project management, Project Plan and Project Management Plan refer two different concepts.
-They are not the same.
+Whether your organization undertakes a small project or managing a large one, it’s important for you to know that a project cannot be completed without proper and complete arrangements.
+Because every project tells a story regarding its goals, team members, deadlines, and deliverables.
+Systematical and precise planning makes it easier to track the planned and the actual figures.
+Basically, Project Plan and Project Management Plan refer to two different concepts.
 Although many organizations use both terms as synonymous to each other, the project plan differs in many ways from the project management plan.
-In this article we will discuss these concepts and their key differences from a project management point of view.
+In this article, we will discuss the topic; Project Plan vs Project Management Plan and highlight their key differences from a project manager’s point of view.

-Planning is one of the most important stages of a project’s life cycle so that it should be taken seriously by the project team members.
-It involves creating various plans that adress different needs.
+Planning is one of the most important tasks for performing any process so that it should be taken seriously by the team members.
+It involves creating various documents that address different needs.

 Efficient planning provides many benefits to the organization.
 Below are some of them;